jongheepark/BridgeChange/README.md

 BridgeChange
 ============

 `R` package `BridgeChange` fits hidden Markove Bayesian bridge models for time-series data and panel data with possibly a large number of covariates and change-points.
 This package can be used to detect, estimate, and summarize time-varying parameters of regression models where high-dimensinal covariates have heterogenous effects on the response data across time.
 The fixed-effects model, the random-effects model (random coefficient model or multilevel model), and the univariate regression model are available.
-Model diagnostics can be done by WAIC.
+Model diagnostics can be done by Watanabe-Akaike Information Criterion (WAIC).
 Posterior estimates can be summarized by the decoupled shrinkage and selection (DSS) method.

 Table of Contents
 -----------------